carbonengine/prometheus/readme.md

 ### Gauge

 Gauges are for values that can increase, decrease, or be set to an arbitrary value.
-Generally, they are used to record observations of a variable like queue size or memory utilization.
+Generally, they are used to record observations of a variable like queue size, memory utilization, or number of processes.

 ```python
 # Name is required